pantheon-systems/documentation/source/content/guides/terminus/03-examples.md

 ### Mass Update

 Terminus supports third-party plugins that extend functionality by adding new commands.
 The following example demonstrates the [Mass Update](https://github.com/pantheon-systems/terminus-mass-update) plugin to apply upstream updates (core updates) in bulk.
-Refer to [Extend with Plugins](/guides/terminus/plugins) for instructions on how to install Terminus plugins.
+Refer to the [Plugins](/guides/terminus/plugins) section for instructions on how to install Terminus plugins.

 1. Install the [Mass Update](https://github.com/pantheon-systems/terminus-mass-update) plugin, then use the `--dry-run` option to review available upstream updates without applying them: